-Greyfriars Kirkyard is famous throughout the world, and attracts a constant stream of visitors, day and night – unlike the Kirk itself, the Kirkyard is open 24 hours a day.
-Some of the famous names people come to see include:
+Greyfriars Kirkyard is famous throughout the world, and attracts a constant stream of visitors, day and night.
+The Kirkyard is open 24 hours a day and some of the famous names people come to see include:

 Bobby was a Skye Terrier, looked after by John Gray for the last two years of the old man’s life.
 After the death of Gray, Bobby reportedly guarded his grave for fourteen years, capturing the heart of the Lord Provost, William Chambers (whose own statue stands nearby on Chambers Street) and the public, who would bring him food and other comforts.
 Chambers organised for the Town Council to pay for Bobby’s dog licence, and so saved him from being rounded up and destroyed.
 The story of the loyal little dog spread across the world, helped by Disney releasing a film based on Bobby’s life in 1961.